mobizt/ESP-Mail-Client/README.md

-## The Supported Protocols based on the devices and usage opttions
+## Supported Protocols based on the devices and usage opttions

 | Devices and Usage options | Plain | SSL | TLS |
 | ------------- | ------------- | ------------- | ------------- |